Jbudnick/Covid-19-Forecasting/README.md

 ## Future Plans/Ideas for improvement
 - Normalize the model, so that it can be used for other states as well
 - Provide sample of X and y matrices
-- Experiment using different thresholds for training/test split, modify parameters for random forest (max_depth, gini/entropy, etc)
+- Experiment using different thresholds for training/test split, modify parameters for random forest (max_depth, gini/entropy, etc), add evidence for these choices
 - Monitor additional states
-- Add evidence for threshold choice, day cutoff choice
 - Provide better/varying parameters for prediction matrix - mobility parameters were assumed constant for predicted future
 - Consider trying other regression models
 - Import more features from other data sources: